GNOME-MouseTrap/mousetrap/README.md

     x: hi
 ```

-For more examples, see the plugins in `mousetrap.plugin`.
+For more examples, see the plugins in `src/mousetrap/plugins`.